Earth-Friendly Products: 5 Alternatives to Disposable Household Items

 Batteries are full of some pretty toxic materials, and I hope you already know it’s a bad idea to just throw them in the trash.
 In the long run, it’s actually more cost effective to use alternatives to your run-of-the-mill batteries.

-We recommend buying a kit with at least four AAA and four AA, so that your bases are covered and you can simply swap out charged ones for dead ones without having to wait.
-Count up how many devices you have in your home that require batteries and figure out how many you need and add one or two extra.
+We recommend buying a kit with at least four AAA and four AA slots so your bases are covered and you can simply swap out charged ones for dead ones without having to wait.
+Count up how many devices you have in your home that require batteries to figure out how many you need, and then add one or two extra.
 That way, you’ll always have a charged battery on hand.
-Rechargeables won’t last forever, but you’ll get a few years of use out of them and you can recycle them at the end of their lifetime.
+Rechargeable batteries won’t last forever, but you’ll get a few years of use out of them, and you can recycle them at the end of their lifetime.

-Paper towels can be a little too useful to give up, so the best thing to do is buy recycled paper towel brands.
+Paper towels can be a little too useful to give up, so the best thing to do is buy recycled paper towels.
 In order to save money on these, make sure to buy in bulk.
 Not only are these rolls made of recycled paper, but they also do not contain the chemicals and dyes that are often found in newborn rolls.